 Thesis and Dissertation

-Some academic disciplines and graduate fields expect that the dissertation will form a single, unified document, while other disciplines permit students to compile several related papers as chapters of a thesis or dissertation (see Appendix B of the Thesis and Dissertation Guidebook_2018).
+Some academic disciplines and graduate fields expect that the dissertation will form a single, unified document, while other disciplines permit students to compile several related papers as chapters of a thesis or dissertation (see Fields Permitting the Use of Papers Option page).

-The Thesis and Dissertation Guide provides formatting requirements, required sections, and suggested timeline for producing and submitting your thesis or dissertation.
+The Thesis & Dissertation webpages provide formatting requirements, required sections, and suggested timeline for producing and submitting your thesis or dissertation.

 Thesis or Dissertation Requirements